HDR-Development/HewDraw-Remix/README.md

 ## CHARACTERS THAT HAVENT NEEDED CHANGES

-Keep in mind this list is from very quick tests per character and may not be comprehensive to thinks such as late hits and some special moves.
+Keep in mind this list is from very quick tests per character and may not be comprehensive to things such as late hits and some special moves.

 - Mario
 - Toon Link